Pumpkin Protein Balls

 Recipe Tips & Variations

-➡️ Swap the nut butter: Try almond, cashew, or sunflower seed butter instead of peanut butter for a different flavor or a nut-free option.
+➡️ Swap the nut butter: Try almond or cashew butter instead of peanut butter for a different flavor.
+If you need a nut-free option, try sunflower butter.

 ➡️ Sweetener alternatives: Use honey, agave, or even brown rice syrup in place of maple syrup to adjust sweetness or accommodate what you have on hand.